These ear hooks will keep your AirPods Pro firmly in place

 A different take: Elago AirPods Pro Ear Hook

-Elago's ear hooks attach to your AirPods Pro on the stem, and can actually work with both first- and second-generation AirPods.
+Elago's ear hooks attach to your AirPods Pro on the stem and can actually work with both first- and second-generation AirPods.
 These hook around your outer ear rather than resting against your inner ear.

 Hookless security: DamonLight AirPods Pro cover

-While not actually set of ear hooks, these DamonLight covers will help secure your AirPods Pro in your ears without the need for an intrusive hook.
-Will fit in your AirPods Pro case.
+While not actually a set of ear hooks, these DamonLight covers will help secure your AirPods Pro in your ears without the need for an intrusive hook and fit in your AirPods Pro case.

 Universal security: Xoomz AirPods Ear Hooks

 Made from a flexible TPU material, these ear hooks are another pair that go around your ear, rather than in it, to secure your AirPods Pro in place.
-Great for both generations of standard AirPods, as well as AirPods Pro.
+Great for both generations of standard AirPods as well as AirPods Pro.

-Our recommendation
+Our recommendations

+Your AirPods Pro will stop playing music when at least one of the earbuds leaves your ear — a great feature that makes them one of the best noise-canceling headphones you can buy.
+If you're using your AirPods Pro, you'd likely notice right away if one of the buds fell out.
+Of course, if you get the best ear hooks for AirPods Pro, you won't ever have to worry about that.

 If I wanted a set of these for myself, I'd grab the AhaStyle AirPods Pro Ear Hooks.
-Soft and flexible, these hooks fit securely in your ear, and come with a silicone pouch, as, like most of these hooks, they won't fit in the AirPods Pro case.
+Soft and flexible, these hooks fit securely in your ear and come with a silicone pouch — and similar to most of these hooks — they won't fit in the AirPods Pro case.

 If you do want something that'll fit in your AirPods Pro case, check out the DamonLight AirPods Pro cover.
 Not only is it case-compatible, but these covers also come in three colors, too: white, black, and ice blue.

 Of course, if you're looking for something more secure yet don't like the in-ear hook design, give the Elago AirPods Pro Ear Hooks a chance.
 They hook around your ear, making your AirPods more like the Powerbeats Pro.
-For many, including myself, this is often more comfortable than in-ear hooks, and also proves to be more secure, too.
+For many, including myself, this is often more comfortable than in-ear hooks and proves to be more secure.

 We may earn a commission for purchases using our links.
 Learn more.